Why Cleveland-Cliffs Inc. [CLF] Should Be On Your Radar Moving Forward

 Cleveland-Cliffs Inc. [NYSE:CLF]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to Cleveland-Cliffs Inc. [CLF], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Cleveland-Cliffs Inc. [CLF], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give CLF an Overweight rating.
-The average 12-month price forecast for this stock is $3.94, with the high estimate being $10.25, the low estimate being $3.50 and the median estimate amounting to $5.00.
-This is compared to its latest closing price of $3.81.
+The average 12-month price forecast for this stock is $4.00, with the high estimate being $10.25, the low estimate being $3.50 and the median estimate amounting to $5.00.
+This is compared to its latest closing price of $4.38.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Cleveland-Cliffs Inc. [CLF] is sitting at 3.40.
 This is compared to 1 month ago, when its average rating was 3.40.